 For vulnerable communities to have the safety they deserve and need to thrive, we must work together with them to break down the barriers of severe isolation that attract and enable violence and exploitation.
-We must support community-led solutions that help connected them to each other and the outside world, and enable them to be the central agents in their own protection.
+We must support community-led solutions that help connect them to each other and the outside world, and enable them to be the central agents in their own protection.

 WHAT WE’RE DOING ABOUT IT

 We are ending the extreme isolation that enables violence.
 Here’s how:

 + We build, expand, and improve local communication systems to ensure every community in central Africa has access to lifesaving information and the ability to call for help in the face of violence

 + We train communities on how to collect and share security information with each other and with international humanitarian and protection actors

 + We organize workshops that connect local and international experts, so that they can collaborate and develop the most effective solutions to violence and exploitation